 It has large wheels that are equipped for maximum power transfer to ensure steep dirt hills.
 This extra addition is something your son or daughter will love.

 It is an additional safety net for your kids to feel comfortable when riding on bumpy or rough terrain with holes.
 The dual suspension makes it easier for your kids to enjoy the rides without the worry of feeling pain anytime they pass through a bump.

 The Razor SX500 McGrath dirt bike is can run for 15mph.
-That speed can be achieved with a 48 minutes’ drive without the need of another charge in-between.
-It is a perfect for kids who want to enjoy an hour of drive.
+That speed can be achieved with a 48 minutes’ drive without the need for another charge in-between.
+It is perfect for kids who want to enjoy an hour of drive.

 All you need is to give the Apollo AGB-36 250 Dcc dirt bike a second look.
 The Apollo dirt bike is meant for that beginner boy or girl who wants to learn more about dirt bike riding.

 It has a big gas tank at that price.
 It won’t surprise you to find most dirt bikes with these features quite expensive in the market.

 The tires have been designed to offer that beginning rider a better grip for traction even in tough terrain.